PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions: Conclusion

 Still, our model has a room for improvement regarding the representation of solvation energy.
-In reality, proteins and ligands interact while surrounded by numerous water molecules, and the water molecules engender thermodynamic and structural effects on ligand binding \supercite{Ulander2019}.
+In reality, proteins and ligands interact while surrounded by numerous water molecules, and the water molecules engender thermodynamic and structural effects on ligand binding \cite{Ulander2019}.
 As our model does not explicitly include a solvent energy component, we think introducing a solvent energy component to PIGNet will further improve the model.
-Nevertheless, as our results suggest, we believe that incorporating the physical models in a deep DTI prediction model can be a new practical way of improving the quality of DTI predictions.

-\section{Data availability}
+\section{Data Availability}